MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-sales-insights-addon.md

     Now you can connect to exchange server to collect data.

+## Privacy notice

+For specific privacy information about Dynamics 365 AI for Sales capabilities for sellers, see [Privacy notice](privacy-notice-seller.md).

 ### See also

 - [Opt out of relationship analytics (GDPR)](optout-relationship-analytics-gdpr.md)